-- (1) Rebates for the following categories of owners will be considered: - a) Indigent owners - b) Owners dependent on pensions or social grants - c) Owners temporarily without income - d) Owners of residential property with a market value lower than an amount determined by the municipality - e) Owners of agricultural property who are bona fide farmers - (2) The abovementioned owners may be granted a rebate on the rates payable on their property if they meet the following criteria- - Registered owner of the property; - Must reside on the property; - Owners of agricultural property should be taxed by SARS as a farmer and the most recent tax assessment must be provided as proof.
-Where the owner is not taxed as a farmer, proof is required that income from farming activities exceeds 40% of the household income.
-Proof in the form of the last tax return must be submitted. - Income must not exceed an amount annually set by the Council; and - Applications for the rebate must be submitted before 30 June.
-Late applications will be considered by the Director of Financial Services.
+- (1) Rebates for the following categories of owners will be considered: - a) Indigent owners - b) Owners dependent on pensions or social grants - c) Owners temporarily without income - d) Owners of residential property with a market value lower than an amount determined by the municipality

-- (3) Rebates will be considered for the following organisations conducting public benefit activities, municipal properties, health and welfare institutions and charitable institutions: - (a) Public benefit activities (welfare and humanitarian): - (i) Rateable property registered in the name of an institution or organisation which, in the opinion of the council, performs welfare and humanitarian work as contemplated in section of the ninth Schedule of the Income Tax Act, 1962 (Act 58 of 1962). - (ii) Rateable property, registered in the name of a trustee or trustees or any organisation, which is maintained for the welfare of war veterans. - (b) Public benefit activities (cultural) - (i) Rateable property registered in the name of Boy Scouts, Girl Guides, Sea Scouts, Voortrekkers or any other organisation which in the opinion of the council is similar or any rateable property let by a council to any of the said organizations. - (ii) The promotions, establishment, protection, preservation or maintenance of areas, collections or buildings of historical or cultural interest, national monuments, national heritage sites, museums, including art galleries, archives and libraries. - (c) Public benefit activities (sport) - (i) Sports grounds used for the purpose of amateur and any social activities, which are connected with such sport. - (d) Public benefit activities (conservation, environment and animal welfare) - (i) Properties that is in the name if an organisation or institution that is engaging in the conservation, rehabilitation or protection of the natural environment, including flora and fauna. - (ii) Rateable property registered in the name of an institution or organisation which has as its exclusive objective the protection of tame or wild animals or birds. - (e) Public benefit activities (education and development) - (i) Rateable property registered in the name of an educational institution established, declared or registered by or under any law. - (f) Public benefit activities (health care) - (i) Rateable property registered in the name of an institution or organisation which has as its exclusive objective is health care or counselling of terminally ill persons or persons with a severe physical or mental disability and persons affected with HIV/AIDS.
+- e) Owners of agricultural property who are bona fide farmers - f) State owned property (Excluding state owned property that qualify for an exemption or differential rate) - (2) The abovementioned owners may be granted a rebate on the rates payable on their property if they meet the following criteria- - Registered owner of the property; - Must reside on the property; - Income must not exceed an amount annually set by the Council; and - Applications for the rebate must be submitted before 30 June.
+Late applications will be considered by the Director of Financial Services. - Agricultural property (excluding mixed use and game farming) and state owned property rebates will automatically be applied based on the classification of the property in the valuation roll. - (3) Rebates will be considered for the following organisations conducting public benefit activities, municipal properties, health and welfare institutions and charitable institutions: - (a) Public benefit activities (welfare and humanitarian): - (i) Rateable property registered in the name of an institution or organisation which, in the opinion of the council, performs welfare and humanitarian work as contemplated in section of the ninth Schedule of the Income Tax Act, 1962 (Act 58 of 1962). - (ii) Rateable property, registered in the name of a trustee or trustees or any organisation, which is maintained for the welfare of war veterans. - (b) Public benefit activities (cultural) - (i) Rateable property registered in the name of Boy Scouts, Girl Guides, Sea Scouts, Voortrekkers or any other organisation which in the opinion of the council is similar or any rateable property let by a council to any of the said organizations. - (ii) The promotions, establishment, protection, preservation or maintenance of areas, collections or buildings of historical or cultural interest, national monuments, national heritage sites, museums, including art galleries, archives and libraries. - (c) Public benefit activities (sport) - (i) Sports grounds used for the purpose of amateur and any social activities, which are connected with such sport. - (d) Public benefit activities (conservation, environment and animal welfare)

+- (i) Properties that is in the name if an organisation or institution that is engaging in the conservation, rehabilitation or protection of the natural environment, including flora and fauna. - (ii) Rateable property registered in the name of an institution or organisation which has as its exclusive objective the protection of tame or wild animals or birds.

+(e) Public benefit activities (education and development)

+(i) Rateable property registered in the name of an educational institution established, declared or registered by or under any law.

+(f) Public benefit activities (health care)

+(i) Rateable property registered in the name of an institution or organisation which has as its exclusive objective is health care or counselling of terminally ill persons or persons with a severe physical or mental disability and persons affected with HIV/AIDS.